Map-Based Path Loss Prediction in Multiple Cities Using Convolutional Neural Networks: Training and Results

 \section{Training and Results}

-To decrease training times, a random subset of the filtered data is taken to compare the two models.
-10\,000 samples are taken from each frequency/city combination, resulting in 60\,000 samples per city, for a total of 360\,000 samples.
+We randomly sample 10\,000 unique links from each frequency/city combination, resulting in 60\,000 samples per city, for a total of 360\,000 samples.
+This ensures a uniform training distribution across different cities and frequency bands.

-We perform a six-city cross-validation, where each city is separately held out as the test set, with the remaining five cities split between training and validation.
-We use adaptive moment estimation (Adam) \cite{adam} with a learning rate of 0.0001 and batch size of 256 for 200 epochs.
-The model with the lowest validation RMSE is used to evaluate test RMSE.
+We use a six-city cross-validation, where each city is held out as the test set, with the remaining five cities split between train and validate.
+We use adaptive moment estimation (Adam) \cite{adam}, mean squared error loss, a learning rate of 0.0001, and a batch size of 256 for 200 epochs.
+The model with the lowest validation RMSE is used to evaluate test RMSE for each run.